-RULE 240 S 2 UKA SUPPLEMENT - REFRESHMENTS (PREVIOUSLY UKA RULE 211)
+RULE 240 S 2 UKA SUPPLEMENT REFRESHMENTS

-- (1) In full Marathons and longer races, Competition Providers must supply drinks to cater for the entire field at a minimum of every 5km throughout the race. - (2) In races of 10km and above Competition Providers must supply drinks at intervals of at least 5km. - (3) In races of less than 10km, drinks may be provided by the Competition Provider. - (4) A Competition Provider must provide additional drink stations on the advice of the Race Medical Officer. - (5) A Competition Provider should provide drinks for the entire field at the finish.
+- In full Marathons and longer races, Competition Providers must supply drinks to cater for the entire field at least every 5km throughout the race. - (2) In races of 10km and above Competition Providers must supply drinks at intervals of not greater than 5km. - (3) In races of less than 10km, drinks may be provided by the Competition Provider. - (4) A Competition Provider must provide additional drink stations on the advice of the Race Medical Officer.

+(5) A Competition Provider should provide drinks for the entire field at the finish.

-- (9) In Road Races, an athlete may leave the marked course with the permission and under the supervision of an official, provided that by going off course he does not shorten the distance to be covered. - (10) If the Referee is satisfied on the report of a Judge or Umpire or otherwise that an athlete has left the marked course thereby shortening the distance to be covered, he shall be disqualified.
+- An athlete may leave the marked course with the permission and under the supervision of an official, provided that by going off course he does not shorten the distance to be covered. - 10.
+If the Referee is satisfied on the report of a Judge or Umpire or otherwise that an athlete has left the marked course thereby shortening the distance to be covered, he shall be disqualified. - Umpires should be placed at regular intervals and at each key point.
+Other umpires should move along the course during the race.